xmkos/xmkos/README.md

 ---

 ## 🌍 Languages
+- 🇬🇧 English – B2+
 - 🇺🇦 Ukrainian – Native
-- 🇷🇺 Russian – Native
-- 🇬🇧 English – B2+
 - 🇵🇱 Polish – B1+
+- 🇷🇺 Russian – Native ( preffer not to use )

 ---